ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 The instance details include property, operating system, resource reservation, private network endpoint, and recommended services that are enabled or available for the instance.

-To view the property details of an instance:
+Use the following steps to view the property details of an instance.

 1. In the **VMware Solutions Shared** table, click an instance name.
 2. Under **Properties**, view the details for the instance.